-Iraq lifts suspension on Reuters agency following coronavirus report
+Iraq lifts suspension on Reuters news agency following ‘coronavirus cover-up’ report

 Iraq will allow the Reuters news agency to go back to work after its license was suspended earlier this month over an article saying that the government was underreporting coronavirus cases, the news agency said Sunday.